IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 We mentioned in the previous lab that there are three ways to create an application with _oc new-app_.
 We saw how to deploy an application from an existing docker image.
 In this lab, we are going to explore how to deploy an application directly from source code.

 _One of the main differences between OpenShift and Kubernetes is the concept of build-related artifacts.
-In OpenShift, such artififacts are considered first class Kubernetes resources upon which standard Kubernetes operators can apply._
+In OpenShift, such artifacts are considered first class Kubernetes resources upon which standard Kubernetes operators can apply._

 OpenShift relies internally on _Source-to-Image (S2I)_ to build reproducible, docker-formatted container images.